| | | The Mad River drains

 to Gregg's scientific bent, but became progressively annoyed about it as their

+fortunes waned.
 When they encountered this

 river on December 20, Gregg stopped to record the latitude.
 The rest of the men